newilzech/TidyDataAssignment/Codebook.md

 # Variable List for run_analysis.R

 actv_labels:
--To store data of activity_labels.txt
+- To store data of activity_labels.txt

 features:
--To store data of features.txt
+- To store data of features.txt

 xTrain:
 - To store data of X_train.txt